The Delicious Crescent

 • Flatbreads: Thick flatbreads work best with this hearty stew as they can absorb all the delicious juices.
 Some great options include barbari, pita or naan.
 But a baguette can work well too.

-• Salads: Try onion salad or carrot salad for a refreshing side dish that complements the rich flavors of the tagine.
+• Salads: Try onion salad or carrot salad for a refreshing side dish.

 More Lamb Recipes